 And no, you don’t have to decide today.
 If you’ve read all of this and you’re still not sure, that’s the right place to be.
 Spend a week thinking about it.
 Open a free demo with any broker and try ten trades on your phone.
 See if you actually enjoy the work, because the people who last in this are the ones who like the craft, not the screenshot.

 If you do decide to try a real challenge, the easiest entry across the whole category is the Endurance $5K at $29 — it’s the smallest, slowest, most beginner-friendly path we offer, with three phases at 5% each so nothing is rushed.
-Right now, with the code NEW40, the first challenge is 40% off — that brings the entry to about $17.
-Just go to visit https://monetro.com/checkout/.
+Right now, with the code NEW40, the first challenge is 40% off — that brings the entry to about $17, at monetro.com.
 The Founding Traders programme is the cohort we’re building it with, and we’d rather you join because you spent a week thinking about it than because a Reel told you to.

 If this piece helped — or if it didn’t, and you needed something different — tell me.
 I’m at hello@monetro.com, and I read everything that lands there.